WWI2018A/todo-service/README.md

 PUT /todos/todoLists/{id}
   ----
-  Updates a todo list with the given todo-id.
+  Updates a todo list with the given todolist-id.

 * **URL:**